Kevin Plank: Under Armour

-The idea that led to Under Armour was sparked while playing for the Maryland Terrapins; Plank said he was the "sweatiest guy on the football field".
+The idea that led to Under Armour came while playing for the Maryland Terrapins; Plank said he was the "sweatiest guy on the football field".
 Frustrated by his cotton T-shirts' inability to keep him dry and comfortable, he searched for a material that would wick the sweat from his body.
 After graduating from Maryland, Plank searched for synthetic materials that would keep athletes dry.
 Using a mix of his own cash, credit cards, and a Small Business Administration loan, he launched the business.
-Plank tried several prototypes before deciding on the one he wanted to use.
+Plank tried several prototypes before deciding on a material.

-Plank originally sought to call his new sportswear company Heart, but he could not trademark it.
+Plank originally intended to call his new sportswear company Heart, but he was unable to trademark it.
 He also attempted to name his company Body Armor, but efforts to trademark that name were also unsuccessful.
 One day, his brother asked him, "How's that company you're working on … Under Armor?"
 The name stuck.
 Plank said he chose the British spelling "armour" because he "thought the phone number 888-4ARMOUR was much more compelling than 888-44ARMOR".

 Plank initially ran the business from his grandmother's townhouse in Georgetown.
 Under Armour's first shirt was the #0037, which Plank sold from his car.
 He also asked his former teammates to try on the shirts, claiming that his alternative to a cotton T-shirt would enhance their performance on the field.
 As his friends moved on to play professionally, he would send them T-shirts, requesting that they pass them out to other players in their locker rooms.
 His first big team sale was to Georgia Tech.
 In 1996, Plank finished his first year selling shirts with $17,000 in sales.

 A turning point for him came late in 1999, when Plank used nearly all of Under Armour's money, and employees agreed to go without pay for a few weeks, so the company could take out a $25,000 advertisement in ESPN The Magazine.
 The ad resulted in $1 million in direct sales for the following year, and athletes and teams began buying the product.
-Plank's company reached $1 billion annual revenue for the first time in 2010, and Plank became a billionaire in 2011, when his net worth was estimated at $1.05 billion.
+Plank's company reached $1 billion annual revenue for the first time in 2010, and Plank became a billionaire in 2011 with an estimated net worth of $1.05 billion.